 The auto insurance industry has already begun integrating technology into its policies, for example with the introduction of usage-based insurance (UBI).
 In the United States, the most valued UBI feature in 2017 was the automated emergency call.
 Unsurprisingly, Millennials were shown to be the generation most likely to be willing to share recent driving data in return for personalized insurance quotes in a 2017 survey.

 The health insurance industry is another area which has begun to utilize Insurtech.
 In a 2017 survey, 72 percent of respondents said that they either already shared data with their health insurer or would consider it in exchange for benefits.
-South African consumers were shown to be the most likely to use a connected device if recommended by their health insurance company in a 2016 survey.

 Further information on the Insurtech market, trends, key players and more can be found in the Statista Digital Market Trend Report: Insurtech 2017.